finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
     TransactionQueryParameters queryParameters = new TransactionQueryParameters(); // TransactionQueryParameters | The query queryParameters which control how the output transactions are built.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to build the transactions.
 Defaults to return the latest              version of each transaction if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
+For example, to filter on the Transaction Type, use \"type eq 'Buy'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" or \"Transaction\" domain to decorate onto              the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Transaction/strategy/quantsignal\".
     try {
       VersionedResourceListOfOutputTransaction result = apiInstance.buildTransactions(scope, code, queryParameters, asAt, filter, propertyKeys);